openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - Type
      - Description
      - Support
-   * - :ref:`Annotation`
-     - Learners respond to questions about a specific block of text.
-The question appears above the text so that learners can think about the question as they read.
-     - Provisional support

    * - :ref:`Calculator`
      - Learners can enter input that includes Greek letters, trigonometric functions, and scientific or ``e`` notation in addition to common